sanjayankur31/ankursinha.in/content/some-free-media-statistics.rst

 :tags: Fedora
 :slug: some-free-media-statistics

-I was housekeeping the new free media tickets from India this morning.
+I was housekeeping the new free-media tickets from India this morning.
 Since I was manually going over tickets, I thought I'd spend some more time and collect some statistics for this month's tickets.
 I'm not going to make any deductions from these, I'll let the numbers do the taking.